anickacodes/AL-Inventory-Web-Application/README.md

 #When a resource is clicked, the element is expanded and more information is displayed.

+*DID THAT*
 #If a field is missing a value, provide a default value when a resource is created on the page.

+*OH THIS FANCY*
 #Allow for the ability to edit existing resources, by using the already existing form.

+*DAMN I WANT TO TRY- after the new creation, transition to top?? oh lord*
 #Incorporate complex CSS properties like transition effects.

+*originally i had a sticky div so make a sticky foot*
 #Create a Footer that sticks to the bottom of the browser window even if all elements have been removed.